Skip to main content

 The Body’s Response to Testosterone

 Think of your circulatory system as a river.
-The are the boats carrying life-sustaining oxygen to every part of your body.
+The red blood cells are the boats carrying life-sustaining oxygen to every part of your body.
 When you begin testosterone therapy, your body receives a signal to build more of these boats.
 This can enhance oxygen delivery, which may contribute to the increased energy and stamina many men feel.

 The key is maintaining the right number of boats in the river.
 Too few, and your tissues are starved for oxygen.
 Too many, and the river can become thick and slow-moving, a state clinicians refer to as increased blood viscosity.
 The entire purpose of monitoring your blood work is to find that perfect balance, where the river flows smoothly and efficiently, delivering oxygen without creating resistance.